web analytics

 Also include monounsaturated fats from sources such as canola oil, peanuts, and avocado.

-Two types of fats are unsaturated fats and can be derived from fish and plants.
+Two types of fats are unsaturated fats, which can be derived from fish and plants.

 Almost everyone must include fresh fruits and vegetables in their daily diet.

-Main reason for that is because they contain nutrients and vitamins that destroy carcinogens they are a safety net against cancer causing factors.
+The main reason for that is that they contain nutrients and vitamins that destroy carcinogens they are a safety net against cancer-causing factors.

 So stock up on:

-They help to check the balance of hormones and fats in your body, which impact the development of prostate cancer.
+They help to check the balance of hormones and fats in your body, which impacts the development of prostate cancer.

-Experiment with soy and tofu, because they are low-fat and contain nutrients that block the progress of hormone-sensitive tumors.
+Experiment with soy and tofu, because they are low-fat and contain nutrients that block the progression of hormone-sensitive tumors.

 Start including the above nutritional elements in your diet while you slowly decrease the ones that are bad for you.